 Advantages and disadvantages of dyslexia.

 Yes, having dyslexia may mean that you find reading, spelling or writing difficult.
 You may take longer than others to process information.
 You may find it hard to remember names, phone numbers, or a long list of instructions.
 But when you find and work with your gift of dyslexia you can learn more easily and efficiently.
-People like Winston Churchill, Walt Disney, Agatha Christie, Richard Branson, Whoopi Goldberg and Albert Einstein all struggled with reading and writing at school.
+People like Winston Churchill, Walt Disney, Richard Branson, Whoopi Goldberg and Albert Einstein all struggled with reading and writing at school.
 Many of them didn’t have a formal diagnosis of dyslexia, but the indicators were sure there.
 The reason that these people were all successful is not despite their dyslexia, but because of it: they used their creative thinking abilities to achieve in their chosen field.
 A diagnosis of dyslexia is not an excuse for lack of effort, or a reason to give up.
 As Thomas Edison (another famous dyslexic) said “If we all did the things we are capable of doing, we would literally astound ourselves.”